xkylesun/tower-defense/README.md

 * Letting minion move past the blue crystal will cost a life; each game start with three lives

 ## Documentation
+### OOP
+The design for this game follows the Object-oriented programming pattern.
+A superclass is created for both Guard and Minion class.
+Each type of guard is created from a subclass that extends the superclass.
+In such a way, class instances of the same type will share common attributes / functionalities written in the superclass and have their unique characteristics written on the subclass.

 ### Pace control
 The game pace is controlled by limiting the interval during which a function will be triggered.
 Cost regeneration, enemy spawn, attack, and play frame are controlled by its individual interval defined in the constructor